mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 {{"demo": "BootstrapVariantTokens.js"}}

 :::warning
-**⚠️ Keep in mind:** Make sure that every color schemes have the same set of global variant tokens, otherwise, their styles will be inconsistent, causing problems for server-side rendering.
+Make sure that every color schemes have the same set of global variant tokens, otherwise, their styles will be inconsistent, causing problems for server-side rendering.

 ```js
 extendTheme({